GenerallyHelpfulSoftware/SVGgh/README.md

 * SVGRenderer.h *A class to render SVG documents into a CGContextRef*
 * GHControlFactory.h *A singleton class devoted to be a central location for widget theme look*
 * GHImageCache.h *A singleton class devoted to caching and loading bitmap images*
+* SVGToPDFConverter.h A class to convert the renderer's contents to a PDF.
+* SVGPrinter.h A class to send a renderer's contents to a printer.

 To compile the static library.
 * Load the included **SVGgh.xcodeproj** project in Xcode 5 or above